 What is CBD Oil?

-CBD oil is a product extracted from hemp plants with cannabidiol and, sometimes, other ingredients; cannabidiol being the most active ingredient.
+CBD oil is extracted from hemp plants with cannabidiol and, sometimes, other ingredients; cannabidiol being the most active ingredient.
 CBD oil can be used in a multitude of products like sublingual tinctures and softgel capsules.

 The entourage effect is the process of including as many of the cannabinoids found in hemp plants as possible in CBD oil.
 By working synergistically, these compounds are supposed to increase the benefits of CBD oil.